 - On May 26, shíshálh Nation announced a proposal to build two new water reservoirs within the current Heidelberg Materials site.
-The reservoirs would be sourced by the Chapman Creek during high creek flows in the winter and spring months for use over the summer months.
+The reservoirs would be sourced by the Chapman Creek during high creek flows for use over the summer months.
+The first reservoir would provide up to 800,000 m3 and 2.1 million m3 for the second.
 The goal, depending on funding and logistics for the first reservoir is commissioning as soon as 2024 with the second by 2027-28.
-Funding of over \$125 million will be submitted for these projects with up to 100% eligible through the DMAF program. - Additional water from the proposed reservoirs will need to be treated through the Chapman Water Treatment Plant.
+Funding of over \$100 million will be submitted for these projects with up to 100% eligible through the DMAF program. - Additional water from the reservoirs will need to be treated through the Chapman Water Treatment Plant.
 This will require an expansion to the existing plant.
 The estimated cost for this project is estimated at \$24.9 Million in 2028\$ (when construction is estimated to start).
 Under DMAF, where projects are led by other levels of government but in partnership with Indigenous communities and primarily support infrastructure investments in those communities, a letter of support from Indigenous communities must be provided for the other level of government to receive up to 100% federal cost-share.
 A resolution of support from the SCRD Board and shíshálh Nation Council is required to accompany the grant application, along with letters of support from the Town of Gibsons and the District of Sechelt Councils.